Grief Management Treatment Program Options

 You can find out about treatment facilities in your area by talking to your doctor, speaking with a grief counselor, or picking up literature at a local mental health clinic or hospital.
 Community centers, funeral homes and even the local library may have literature available regarding the grief process and how you can get help.

-If you can’t find a local resource for treatment for your grief-related problems, call us today at 1-866-948-9019.
+If you can’t find a local resource for treatment for your grief-related problems, call us today at 1-888-997-3147(Who Answers?).
 Our counselors are standing by; don’t put off the phone call.
 Reaching out today is the first step toward rediscovering the joy of living.